Quasiconformal deformation of the chordal Loewner driving function and first variation of the Loewner energy: Introduction

-Rather surprisingly, the Dirichlet energy does not depend on the root or the orientation either, as shown in \cite{W1,RW}.
-These symmetries are explained by the following theorem. \begin{thm}[See \cite{W2}] The Loewner energy of $\g$, defined as
+for some $c > 0$ and $s \in \m R$.
+Such transformations do not change the Dirichlet energy of $\lambda$.
+Rather surprisingly, the Dirichlet energy of the loop driving function does not depend on the choice of the root or the orientation either, as shown in \cite{W1,RW}.
+These symmetries are further explained by the following theorem. \begin{thm}[See \cite{W2}] The Loewner energy of $\g$, defined as

 equals $1/\pi$ times the \emph{universal Liouville action} ${\bf S}$ introduced by Takhtajan and Teo in \textnormal{\cite{TT06}}, defined as